 Endovenous ablation comes in several forms, one of which is radiofrequency ablation (RF).
 Like its counterpart, laser ablation, RF uses energy to destroy spider veins.
 But the thermal energy it employs is more comfortable and causes less bruising in patients than the light energy of laser ablation.

 Patients have long awaited a better alternative to vein stripping surgery.
 Laser treatment supplants surgery with its greater ease and better safety record, as well as its outpatient format that eliminates general anesthesia and downtime.

 For patients troubled by the cosmetic aspect of spider veins, laser therapy can be used in place of or in addition to sclerotherapy.
-This technology allows our CA vein doctors to optimize aesthetic results of superficial veins.
+This technology allows our vein doctors in CA state to optimize the aesthetic results of superficial veins.
 Always choose a board-certified vein doctor for this treatment, since some skin types are sensitive to laser therapy, and it won’t heal deeper venous issues.

 One of the best things you can do to prevent spider veins and alleviate symptoms is to exercise every day.
 Since exercise enhances our leg muscles’ ability to pump blood efficiently, we reduce the chance of blood pooling and creating pressure in our leg veins.
 It’s important to periodically stand up and walk around, if your job involves prolonged sitting.
 And if you’re required to stand for long periods in your profession, be sure to take breaks to improve blood flow.
 When seated or sleeping, elevate your legs above heart level to prevent swelling and aid your leg veins in their work against gravity.
 While exercise won’t erase current spider veins, it will relieve symptoms and prevent new spider veins from developing.